susen325/RISC_project/plan.md

-    // tested the result for these instructions and got the the correct output you can check the result from simulation-result.txt file
+    // tested the result for these instructions and got the the correct output you can check the result from simulation-result.txt file hexcoded instruction of these instruction are in imem/dmem folder